Saudi, US firms to partner on northeast Syria energy project

 PHOTO

-RIYADH - Two Saudi Arabian and three U.S.-based firms are set to form a consortium for oil and gas exploration and energy production in northeastern Syria, according to two people with direct knowledge of the plan.
+Saudi Arabian and U.S.-based firms are set to form a consortium for oil and gas exploration and energy production in northeastern Syria, according to two people with direct knowledge of the plan.

-Baker Hughes, Hunt Energy and Argent LNG are planning to partner with Saudi's ACWA Power and TAQA for the project, which would cover approximately four to five exploration blocs in the northeastern region, the sources said.
+Baker Hughes, Hunt Energy and Argent LNG are planning to partner with TAQA for the project, which would cover approximately four to five exploration blocs in the northeastern region, the sources said.

 After 14 years of war, Syria's energy infrastructure is severely damaged and requires billions of dollars of investment, which the government is seeking to secure from abroad.